mtrevisan/Boxon/README.md

  - `skipStart`: how many bytes are to be skipped from the start of the message for the calculation of the checksum (defaults to 0).
  - `skipEnd`: how many bytes are to be skipped from the end of the message for the calculation of the checksum (default to 0).
  - `algorithm`: the algorithm to be applied to calculate the checksum.
+ - `crcSize`: the size of the CRC field in the stream (must match the size of the field type size).

 #### description